-With just seven days, you’ll want to make every day on your Big Island itinerary count!
-While Maui feels fancy with its resorts and Kaui feels wild and undeveloped, Big Island Hawaii offers a little of everything with black lava beaches and one of the most astounding national parks in the USA.
+It’s one of the best places to vacation in Hawaii.
+While Maui feels fancy with its resorts and Kauai feels wild and undeveloped, Big Island, Hawaii offers a little of everything with black lava beaches and one of the most astounding national parks in the USA.
+So, read on for the best things to do on the Big Island!

 Contents

-Big Island Adventures
+Big Island Hawaii Itinerary

-With so much to see, I recommend spending three days on the Kona side of Hawaii’s Big Island (where you’ll arrive on your international flight), two days at Volcanos National Park in the middle of the island, and the last two days on the lush (but rainier) eastern side of the island based in Hilo.
+Then spend two days at Volcanos National Park in the middle of the island, and the last two days on the lush (but rainier) eastern side of the island based in Hilo.

-If you’re here primarily for beaches and snorkeling, add more days in Kona, Hawaii.
-(Snorkeling Kona is a bucket list experience.)
 If it’s lush rain forest and dramatic waterfalls you’re after, spend more time in Hilo.
 Volcanos National Park is also worthy of a week all on its own for serious hikers.

 Flying into Kona can be a bit disorienting at first when you land on what looks like a lava moonscape if you were anticipating a lush beach scene.
 But don’t worry!

-Unlike, say, Maui and Kauai, the Kona coast is mostly comprised of hardened lava.
 That’s because the Big Island is younger than other Hawaiian islands, with active volcanoes.
 That also means the island is home to some incredible black and green sand beaches.

 Day 1 Big Island: Snorkel South Kona